jimvermillion/zoomable-treemap-prototype/readme.md

 animation:
 * [x] Investigate if using <Animate /> would make more sense.
 NAIVE, NodeGroup makes more sense.
-* [ ] Refactor anything that can be consumed by Treemap.tsx into its own class.
+* [x] Refactor anything that can be consumed by Treemap.tsx into its own class.
+* [ ] Compile a list of everything that we would like to be animated.
 * [ ] Organize anything that can be animated into a dataProcessor function.
 * [ ] Use react-move <NodeGroup /> with a start & update function that uses the data processor to animate the treemap.